astropy/astropy-APEs/APE0.rst

 ^^^^^^^^^^^
 The Coordination Committee is a committee that is composed of four members.
 To represent a broad set of interests, the Coordination Committee should have no more than two members from a particular employer.
-The Ombudsperson (described in Section 4)  and the Coordination Committee will work to maintain this composition following the processes laid out in these policies.
+The Ombudsperson (described in Section 4)  and the Coordination Committee will work to maintain this composition following the processes laid out in these {bylaws-not-bylaws}.

 Role
 ^^^^^^^